William Bosi

-William (Will) Bosi (born 27 December 1998) is a Scottish professional rock climber specializing in sport climbing, bouldering and competition climbing.
-Bosi is only the second British sport climber in history to redpoint a graded sport climbing route (King Capella in 2021), and by 2023, was one of only a small group of climbers in the world to have completed a boulder (Alphane in 2022, Burden of Dreams in 2023, and both Return of the Sleepwalker and Spots of Time in 2024).
-In 2025, he made a redpoint ascent of the sport climb Excalibur, which is graded 9b+, making him the first British climber to climb at this grade.
+William Bosi (born 27 December 1998) is a Scottish professional rock climber specializing in sport climbing, bouldering and competition climbing.
+Bosi was the first climber to have completed five boulder problems including Alphane in 2022, Burden of Dreams in 2023, Return of the Sleepwalker and Spots of Time in 2024 and Realm of Tor'ment in 2025.
+Bosi is the first British climber to climb a 9b+ sport climb (Excalibur).

 Early life and education

 Bosi was born in Edinburgh to Alison and Martin Bosi.
 His mother is a nursery nurse from Inverleith, Scotland.
 Both parents took him and his 3-year-old brother Alexander to an indoor climbing centre in Newhaven, Edinburgh when he was 6 years old.
 He attended Broughton High School, Edinburgh.
 By 2011, Bosi was the British Champion in the Youth Climbing Series (a competition climbing event for boys aged 11 to 13) and also the Scottish Youth Climbing Champion.